WillemVanCaspel/PRISM/README.md

 The current version of the model has been tested with the gfortran compiler on linux ubuntu/hpc systems, but past versions have also been compiled successfully using the PGI compiler.
 Compiler flags and commands specific to running the model using gfortran are included in the source/runmod.sh file.
 Running the auxiliary .py scripts requires any version of Python 3 to be installed, along with the dependencies described in pyscripts/dependencies.txt.

-The PRISM code can be downloaded by running the following command:
+The PRISM code can be downloaded by running

 ```bash
 git clone git@github.com:WillemVanCaspel/PRISM.git
 ```

-Once the configuration file (source/input.ini) has been set up by the user, the model can be run using the following commands:
+Once the configuration file (source/input.ini) has been set up by the user, the model can be compiled and run using the following commands:

 - make clean
 - compile